Frequently Asked Questions

 How does MVPvets help veterans?

 MVPvets supports transitioning military and veterans who have been honorably discharged and are currently seeking to pursue one of the many professions in life sciences – whether technical, scientific or business in nature.
-MVPvets is dedicated to helping those who have served find rewarding careers in the life sciences by providing industry focused training, job skills, mentorship and guidance.
+MVPvets is dedicated to helping those who have served find rewarding careers by providing personalized job matching, industry-focused training, job skills, mentorship and guidance.
 There is no charge to participate.